-This studio course introduces intermediate level sculpture and studio art concentrators to mold making and casting processes.
-Students will be exposed to a range of cast sculpture, both historic and contemporary, via books and slide lectures.
-Through assignments and independent work, students will explore the process of mold making and casting through a range of different materials including Plaster, Latex rubber, Urethane rubber, and thermoplastics.
+This studio course introduces intermediate-level sculpture and studio art concentrators to mold making and casting processes.
+Students will be exposed to a range of cast sculpture, both historic and contemporary via books and slide lectures.
+Through assignments and independent work, students will explore the process of mold making and casting through a range of different materials including plaster, concrete, silicone rubber, and thermoplastics.
 Students will research historical and contemporary artists who utilize casting and present relevant work for class discussion.
 The course will culminate in an ambitious independent project.
 Keywords: Artist practice, art process, independent project, sculpture, materiality

 In this course students will explore the sculptural object as a self-contained form and as an element within a found or created environment.
 Traditional materials such as steel, wood, plaster and concrete will be taught concurrently with more ephemeral materials including paper, wire mesh and found materials.
 Ideas originating within the traditions of modernism, postmodernism, minimalism, post minimalism, installation art and public art will be introduced through slide lectures, readings and independent research.
 The course will culminate in an independent project. (keywords: sculpture, art making, media, materiality, art process, artistic practice, independent project)